2023 Economic Development CRM Guide

 documented for account managers to reference as well.)

-CRM not only gives complete visibility into the sales pipeline, but it also helps sales people
+CRM not only gives complete visibility into the pipelines, but it also helps people

 prioritize who to call first so they don’t miss important opportunities.
 When project